estevaofon/slope-stability/README.md

 * Click in file and select a spreadsheet to be computed.
 You can use the examples in sheets-sample folder.
 * Click in Calculate.

+#### Unlimited input quantity
+You can fill as many slices amount as you want.

 ####Join the project
 The project is Open Source.
 Feel free to contribute.